 This was so good and so easy.
+I got this recipe from my friend Julee.
 I made this Christmas morning and all of us gobbled it up.
 Thanks to Sara for the lovely fruit salad we had with it.
 About 12 servings.

 - 2 small cans chopped green chilies

 - 1 large bag of shredded hash browns (32 oz bag), thawed

 - 1 Tablespoon dried onion flakes

 - 1 Tablespoon onion powder

 - 1 medium container (16 ounces) cottage cheese (2 cups)

 - 1/2 to 1 cup sour cream

 - 1/2 cup milk